 A hard working, experienced councillor

 I have worked on parish councils since 2006 and been a District Councillor since 2010 – not just here, but also in Kent.
+From 2014 to May 2019 when I decided not to stand for election, I was also District Councillor for Mendip.

 I moved to Norton St Philip in 2008 after deciding to give up work and move with my husband to be closer to family.
 Since then I have been involved in local affairs in a number of ways.
 I joined the Parish Council within months of arriving and have been busy ever since coordinating the parish response to planning applications.
 I have also been involved with the Women’s Group, the Trustees of Church Mead (a local play and recreation area) and the local Traffic Action Group.
 In all of these activities I have gained a reputation for hard work and getting things done.